 A single minor driving conviction will not cause a driver to be rated as a high risk driver.
 However, multiple minor driving convictions could push an insurance company to rate a driver at that level.

-Convictions of any moving traffic offences, other than those specifically listed in major convictions and serious convictions below, under any Act governing highway traffic or Compulsory Automobile Insurance Act (CAIA) or any offences substantially the same committed outside Canada, including but not limited to:
+Convictions of any moving traffic offenses, other than those specifically listed in major convictions and serious convictions below, under any Act governing highway traffic or Compulsory Automobile Insurance Act (CAIA) or any offenses substantially the same committed outside Canada, including but not limited to:

 - No drivers licence or improper class of licence;

 - Breach of speed limits and moving traffic offences other than shown in major convictions and serious convictions apply;

 - Fail to carry insurance card;

 - Fail to carry evidence of insurance;